kuzmin-lab/kuzmin-lab.github.io/_pages/home.md

 permalink: /
 ---

-We are a dynamic research group at the [Centre for Applied Synthetic Biology, Concoria University](https://www.concordia.ca/research/casb/about.html).
+We are a dynamic research group at the [Centre for Applied Synthetic Biology, Concordia University](https://www.concordia.ca/research/casb/about.html).
 We investigate how phenotypes and disease states emerge from the interplay of genetic determinants in yeast and human cells.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >